 - a) On which level is the systematic internaliser threshold to be calculated for derivatives?
 On a sub-class level or on a more granular level? - b) On which level is the systematic internaliser threshold to be calculated for structured finance products (SFPs)? - c) What constitutes a 'class of bonds' under Article 13 of Commission Delegated Regulation (EU) No 2017/56517?
-Do senior, subordinated or convertible bonds from the same issuer constitute different classes? - d) On which level is the systematic internaliser threshold to be calculated for emission allowances a) The calculation should be performed at the most granular class level as identified in RTS 2.
+Do senior, subordinated or convertible bonds from the same issuer constitute different classes? - d) On which level is the systematic internaliser threshold to be calculated for emission allowances - e) To which sub-class should the number of transactions and the nominal amount traded of a derivative be allocated when a derivative contract (ISIN) changes over the observation period from one sub-class to another?
+New

+- a) The calculation should be performed at the most granular class level as identified in RTS 2.
 Where an investment firm meets the thresholds for such a class, it should be considered as a systematic internaliser for all derivatives within that most granular class.
-In particular, both the numerator and the denominator should refer to the same class of derivatives.
+In particular, both the numerator and the denominator should refer to the same class of derivatives. - With respect to equity derivatives, the sub-classes as defined in Table 6.2 of Annex III of RTS 2 for LIS and SSTI should be used. - b) For SFPs, calculations should be performed at ISIN level and where, for a specific ISIN, an investment firm is above the thresholds prescribed, it should be considered a systematic internaliser for all SFPs issued by the same entity or by any entity within the same group.